 Types of Luxury Property in Portugal

-One of the allures for luxury buyers looking to snap up property in Portugal is the wide array of property types that you will come across.
+One of the allures for luxury buyers looking to snap up property in Portugal is the vast array of property types that you will come across.

 Luxury properties include: